Mario2425/KFDstars/readme.md

 # Update!

-I was forced to update my iDevice to a Non-KFD iOS version so the project will be paused for some time or completely cancelled.
+I was forced to update my iDevice to a Non-KFD iOS version so the project will be paused for some time or will be completely cancelled.
 Will be resumed if i can get a test device.

 # You can check my *Repositories* to find my latest *Sparsestore* customization tool project!
 If you have any questions about it feel free to ask!